Rick's Free Auto Repair Advice

 Again, the rotor must be perfectly parallel with the wheel hub in order to run true.
 But what if the wheel bearing is worn and the wheel hub isn’t true to the steering knuckle that holds the brake caliper?

-In that cause, the rotor will have lateral runout compared to the caliper.
+In that case, the rotor will have lateral runout compared to the caliper.
 That will either wear opposite sides of the rotor (if you use abrasive friction material) or have pad deposits on opposite sides of the rotor (if you use adherent brake pads).

 ©, 2021 Rick Muscoplat